A Vision For Change

 Philanthropy is a key focus for Scott and his family.
 Making an impact on communities and those in need is tied directly into all of his business thinking.
-Scott & Dana’s Family Foundation with their three children, the JS Plank and DM DiCarlo Family Foundation, and War Horse Cities not-for-profit arm, the Community Development Corporation (CDC), have donated over $20 million since 2012.
+Scott & Dana’s Family Foundation with their three children, the Plank DiCarlo Family Foundation, and War Horse Cities not-for-profit arm, the Community Development Corporation (CDC), have donated over $20 million since 2012.
 From designing and improving Baltimore City public schools and various education initiatives, creating and activating community spaces and uniquely transforming police stations into collaborative community amenities, Scott partners with the city, Baltimore City Public schools and diverse non-profits to change lives and impact families and communities.

 Impact Investor & SUPPORTER OF INNOVATION IN ARTISTRY

 Scott Plank's life and work center around pursuing his passion for exploring how built environments can magnify our lives and relationships.
 His love and curiosity for community building was fueled by his many early experiences in life from building homes in Florida, to designing communities at the University of Maryland.

 His passion for innovation in all areas of his life is now evident through his investment in local and national businesses and non-profits whose work is changing the way we see and interact with objects in our everyday life.
 His investments of time and resources provide these organizations with the opportunity to increase both their reach and their impact.
 Read more below about how his passions developed and how they are manifested today.